 The older man spoke gently but with effect, and the younger man gave a shrugging acquiescence.
 Together they prepared for a game, to determine who first would amuse himself with Tatzel.
-The younger man pushed a stick into the ground, and drew a line in the dirt at a distance of During these events Aillas moved quietly to the horses and availed himself of a bow and a handful of arrows.
+The younger man pushed a stick into the ground, and drew a line in the dirt at a distance of ten feet.
+Taking coins from their pouches, they stood behind the line and in turn tossed coins toward the stick.
+The boy, jumping down from the wagon, came to watch with what seemed a more than casual interest.